wangkx/Ingress-Configuration-1/tlsdynamic.md

 ```bash
 kubectl get service
 ```
+?Give a result of the public IP address.
+You may use it in the next command and make it clear for a reader.
 ## Configure an FQDN for the ingress controller IP address
 Adds a record to the DNS zone
 ```bash